jeroenpullens/NUCOMBog/NUCOMBog/src/readme.md

-Model is provided by Dr. Monique Heijmans, Wageningen University, the Netherlands Monique.heijmans@wur.nl
+Model is provided by Dr. Monique Heijmans, Wageningen University, the Netherlands
+email: Monique.heijmans@wur.nl

-Nutrient cycling an Competition model.
+Nutrient cycling and Competition model.
 This version is especially for bogs and peatlands.

 References: